christinerose/gibbr.org/blog/hillingar/index.md

 Nix is really good system dependencies.
 Opam is really good at the library dependencies.
 Opam kind of tries the system dependencies but not on a very reproducible way.
 Nix tries the library dependencies but it doesn't have a way of like resolving different versions nicely.

+Opam has no concept to cross compilation
+So the cross compilation information is included in the build system instructions like pre-processed this particular module in the host compiler, as oppsed to the target compiler.
+Which is something Dune has - a tool chin which has a target compiler embedded in it, which is modified from the host compiler.
+That's a bit tricky because it means we need to get all of the sources for the dependencies because we don't know in advance what context they're going to need to be built in?

 dune cross compition ---...